xregistry/spec/core/spec.md

 ```
 will retrieve the xRegistry metadata information for the `myschema` Resource.

-The presence of the `meta` query parameter acts as a switch such that the
+When the `meta` query parameter is used to retrieve a Resource, the Resource's
-contents of the Resource becomes the xRegistry metadata, and the Resource's
 separate document becomes available via a set of `RESOURCE*` attributes within
 that metadata: